typesense/typesense-website/docs-site/content/0.23.1/api/curation.md

 ### Curation and filtering

-`includes` is used to fix documents at certain positions in the results, but it's possible for these documents to be filtered out.
+`includes` is used to fix documents at certain positions in the results, but it's possible for these documents to be filtered out when using `filter_curated_hits: true`.

 When this happens, Typesense "slides" any remaining documents added by `includes` up in the results.
 For example, say you have a collection of product records that look like this when sorted on a `ranking` field:

 ```